Klan (song)

 "Klan" is a song by Italian singer Mahmood.
-It was released as a digital download and for streaming on 14 May 2021 by Island Records.
-The song was written by Alessandro Mahmoud, Davide Petrella, Dardust, Marc Seguí and Xavibo, and produced by Dardust.
-It was included in Mahmood's second album Ghettolimpo.
+It was released for digital download and streaming on 14 May 2021 by Island Records as the fifth single from the singer's second studio album Ghettolimpo.
+The song was written by Mahmood with co-writing contribution by Davide Petrella, Marc Seguí and Xavibo, and composed and produced by Dardust.

 Music video

 A music video to accompany the release of "Klan" was first released onto YouTube on 19 May 2021.
 The video was directed by Attilio Cusani and shot in Palermo and at "Fiumara d'arte" open-air museum in the Metropolitan City of Messina, Sicily.